DataBiosphere/azul/README.md

    ```

    invocation that it echoes.

-   Copy this tag and add it to the release notes (if applicable).

-   If the build fails, you may need to revert the offending commits and push
-   again.

 6. In the case that you need to reindex run the manual `reindex` job on the
    Gitlab pipeline representing the most recent build on the current branch.